obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 Your IDE may also be able to show you the test coverage of a source file.
 Adding tests where possible - see [Location of code](#location-of-code) for constraints to code not currently covered by the automated tests is a great way to contribute!

-## Dependency Upgrades and Respository Maintenance
+## Dependency Upgrades and Repository Maintenance

 This section is most useful for maintainers of the repository and not necessary for typical documentation, code, or test contributions.